rkalaniNV/Automodel/docs/get-started/local-workstation.md

 # Run on Your Local Workstation

 NeMo AutoModel supports various methods for launching jobs, allowing you to choose the approach that best fits your workflow and development needs.
-For setup details, refer to our [Installation Guide](../guides/installation.md).
+For setup details, refer to our {doc}`Installation Guide <../get-started/installation>`.

 ## Run with Automodel CLI